crescat-io/saloon-sdk-generator/README.md

 - `--name`: (Optional) Specify the name of the generated SDK (default: Unnamed).
 - `--output`: (Optional) Specify the output path where the generated code will be created (default: ./Generated).
 - `--force`: (Optional) Force overwriting existing files.
 - `--dry`: (Optional) Perform a dry run.
-Will not save generated files, only show a list of them.
+It will not save generated files, only show a list of them.
 - `--zip`: (Optional) Use this flag to generate a zip archive containing all the generated files.

-Sure, here's a concise guide on integrating the code generator and parser into your own projects:

 ## Using the Code Generator and Parser Programmatically